AI & Technology

 4. Spokenly

 Spokenly has a local-only mode that blocks all network requests during transcription.
-It's built specifically for privacy-focused users and actually lets you verify that nothing is being sent out.
-Clean interface, solid accuracy with the Whisper-based models underneath.
+It's built specifically for privacy-focused users and — this is the part I actually like — lets you verify at the network level that nothing's being sent out.
+Clean interface, solid accuracy with Whisper models underneath.

 Pricing: Free tier available / Pro plans available